httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Integrity fields do not provide any mitigations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the hashing algorithm.
-To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields' value by using TLS and/or digital signatures.
+To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields' values by using TLS and/or digital signatures.

 ## Resource Exhaustion {#sec-exhaustion}